top of page

 • Makes them itchy or hot

 And please don’t forget: the cutest accessory is a calm dog who feels safe.
+(Also… bring that lint roller again.
+You’ll thank me.)

 Sometimes a wedding with your dog isn’t possible, and that’s okay.
 Health, travel, anxiety, venue policies… there are real reasons it might not work.